article · Certification difficulty & pass rates

 CredentialCompTIA Cloud+Confirms the cloud operations credential.

-Exam codeCV0-004Confirms the current exam identity in the seed rows.
+Exam codeCV0-004Confirms the current exam identity on the official page.

 EligibilityNo prerequisite statedAccess context, not a readiness guarantee.